 - Statutes and by-laws

 - Alternative Dispute Resolution (ADR)

 Once you have finished your training and obtained a paralegal licence, you can expect to find work at a law firm, the legal department of a company, or a government office.
 Entrepreneurial paralegals may also set up a private practice, either on their own or in collaboration with other paralegals.

 Interested in learning more about accredited paralegal training programs in Ontario?

-Start by checking out Herzing College’s Paralegal Diploma Program.
-Delivered at the Toronto campus, this program takes just 12 months to complete and includes a 4-week internship for on-the-job training.
+Start by checking out Herzing College’s paralegal diploma program.
+Delivered at the Toronto campus, this program takes just 12 months to complete and includes a four-week internship for on-the-job training.